 Asbestos-containing materials (ACMs), such as cement pipes, roofing tiles, and partition walling, degrade over time or become damaged, and can easily release their fibres.
-But how dangerous is asbestos today, considering the materials that encase it have been in place for so long?
+But how dangerous is asbestos today, considering the materials that encase it has been in place for so long?

 How dangerous is asbestos for today’s workers?

-Our extensive stock of older buildings in the UK means there’s significant danger of asbestos exposure, particularly for tradespeople and others associated with the construction industry.
+Our extensive stock of older buildings in the UK means there’s a significant danger of asbestos exposure, particularly for tradespeople and others associated with the construction industry.

 Dealing with the danger of asbestos

 It’s important to know and understand how and where asbestos was used in the past, so you and your workers can take the appropriate action if it’s encountered at work.
 This is where asbestos training can be hugely beneficial.

 Asbestos awareness training helps you understand the implications of breathing in asbestos fibres, and how dangerous asbestos actually is.
 The training teaches you about the makeup of asbestos, how the various asbestos-related diseases can manifest, as well as how to protect yourself and those around you.

 Acorn Analytical Services is a UK-wide asbestos consultancy offering a full range of asbestos services, including UKATA asbestos awareness training, and asbestos removal.
 Please fill in the form on our website to obtain a free online quote, or contact one of our expert team to find out more.